umbraco/UmbracoDocs/Extending/Dashboards/index.md

 ## Custom Dashboards

-Additionally You can create your own custom dashboards, for extending Umbraco with single page AngularJS applications, or to support your site implementation - it is considered 'good practice' to create a custom Welcome Dashboard for your Umbraco implementation to support the day-to-day activities of editors using the Umbraco backoffice with 'quick links' and 'site statistics/information'.
+Additionally, you can create your own custom dashboards, for extending Umbraco with single page AngularJS applications, or to support your site implementation - it is considered 'good practice' to create a custom Welcome Dashboard for your Umbraco implementation to support the day-to-day activities of editors using the Umbraco backoffice with 'quick links' and 'site statistics/information'.

 ![Example Custom Welcome Dashboard](images/welcome-example.png)